Black Friday Code: DIGEST35

 I’ve given you a LOT of information here.
 Instead of feeling overwhelmed with the array of potential supplements, start by adding a probiotic and probiotic foods into your daily routine.
 There are endless dietary supplements on the market making claims about what’s effective for gut health, but the one with absolutely rock-solid research to back its efficacy is probiotics.

 The most important thing in choosing supplements is to buy from a reputable company.
 That’s because the FDA doesn’t regulate supplements the way they regulate pharmaceuticals.
-Look for the Truth in Labeling logo or other evidence of third-party testing, and ensure that the ingredients underneath the nutrition facts don’t’ include anything you’re allergic to before you buy.
+Look for the Truth in Labeling logo or other evidence of third-party testing, and ensure that the ingredients underneath the nutrition facts don’t include anything you’re allergic to before you buy.

 From there, if you’re not experiencing relief, you can make your way down the list of the top six I listed here.
 Importantly, your diet is a huge factor in your gut health, and supplementation will only go so far if you’re not giving your body the correct inputs.
 If you’d like to explore on your own, check out my book Healthy Gut, Healthy You.
 If you’d like more support on your gut health journey, we’d love to help.
 Reach out to our clinic to set up a consultation.

-The Ruscio Institute has developed a range of high-quality formulations to help our patients and audience.
+The Ruscio Institute has developed a range of high-quality formulations to help our clients and audience.
 If you’re interested in learning more about these products, please click here.
 Note that there are many other options available, and we encourage you to research which products may be right for you.
+The information on DrRuscio.com is for educational purposes only.
+It is not a substitute for professional medical advice, diagnosis, or treatment.

 ➕ References